silentDoc/AoC18/AoC18/Day16/Readme.md

 You collect many of these samples (the first section of your puzzle input).
 The manual also includes a small test program (the second section of your puzzle input) - you can  _ignore it for now_.

 Ignoring the opcode numbers,  _how many samples in your puzzle input behave like three or more opcodes?_

+## --- Part Two ---

+Using the samples you collected,  work out the number of each opcode  and execute the test program (the second section of your puzzle input).

+_What value is contained in register  `0`  after executing the test program?_